particle-iot/docs/src/content/support/particle-devices-faq/serial-faq.md

 ![Arduino Window](/assets/images/serial-faq-02arduino.png)

-You can send data via serial with the Ardiuno IDE as well, but you need to enter text to send in the box at the top of the window and press Return or click **Send**.
+You can send data via serial with the Arduino IDE as well, but you need to enter text to send in the box at the top of the window and press Return or click **Send**.

 ### Windows - using PuTTY or CoolTerm